Baqend/guide/src/index.md

 DB.connect('example', true);
 ```

-<div class="note"><strong>Note:</strong> If you use a custom deployment, i.e. the baqend community edition you must pass a hostname or a complete URL
+<div class="note"><strong>Note:</strong> If you use a custom deployment, e.g. the Baqend community edition you must pass a hostname or a complete URL
 to the connect call: <code>DB.connect('https://mybaqend.example.com/v1')</code></div>

 You can pass a callback as a second argument, which will be called when the connection is successfully established.